firefly-iii/docs/docs/docs/firefly-iii/faq/translate.md

 ## Translate online

 Crowdin has a pretty fancy user interface for translating Firefly III texts.
-This works pretty well for most people but you lack context: you don't know where your text is going to end up.
+This works pretty well for most people, but you lack context: you don't know where your text is going to end up.
 But this works for most text.

 ## Translate offline